kchobantonov/camunda-jsonforms-plugin/README.md

 Provides client-side and server-side integration for using Camunda Embedded Forms with JSONForms.

-### Docker
+## Docker

-Before building the docker image for camunda-bpm-platform make sure that you have ran build the project with ```mvn clean install```.
+Before building the docker image for camunda-bpm-platform make sure that you have built the project with ```mvn clean install```.
 Note that the docker image will be based on camumda-bpm-platform and will not include the demo project.